qruto/laravel-wave/README.md

 request_terminate_timeout = 0
 ```

-Alternatively, you can configure a separate pool for the SSE connection:
+or you can configure a separate pool for the SSE connection.

-_Writing instruction..._

 ## Future Plans

 📍 Local broadcasting driver
-◻️ Laravel Octane support

 📥 📤 two ways live models syncing

 📡 Something awesome with opened live abilities...

 ## Testing